rayceramsay/music-trivia/README.md

 - Play until you get X number of questions wrong
 - Play X number of rounds per game

+Prompt options include:
+- Given a short snippet of a song, choose/input its title
+- Given the name of a song, choose which song it is

 ### First Use Case